kulraj710/simple-chess-webapp/README.md

 # chess-ai
-A simple chess game implementation with AI
+A simple chess game using chess.js library in html, css (bootstrap), js only

 ## About